damianwajser/spring-commons/README.md

 The language is selected by the client based on the header ***Accept-Lenguage: $ {locale}*** and this module will take it from the corresponding message.properties.

 ## 4 [spring-commons-http-fixer](https://github.com/damianwajser/spring-commons/tree/master/spring-commons-http-fixer "spring-commons-http-fixer")
+This project is in charge of solving the most common problems related to http codes in spring-mvc REST responses.
+Among other things, set the default http 201 code in the response when we are using the POST verb.

 ## 5 [spring-commons-resttemplate-interceptor](https://github.com/damianwajser/spring-commons/tree/master/spring-commons-resttemplate-interceptor "spring-commons-resttemplate-interceptor")

 ## 6 [spring-commons-logstash-logger](https://github.com/damianwajser/spring-commons/tree/master/spring-commons-logstash-logger "spring-commons-logstash-logger")

 #### Properties